asterdex/aster-broker-pro-sdk/README.md

 };
 ```

-Create a index.html(can be skipped if you already have)
+Create an index.html file (you can skip this step if you already have one).
-Import the static files that you just uploaded and init the trading page.
+Import the static files you just uploaded and initialize the trading page.

 ```html
 <!DOCTYPE html>